 Journey to code

-Yitabrek’s own coding journey began while she was working a dull job as a fact-checker at a magazine.
+Yitbarek’s own coding journey began while she was working a dull job as a fact-checker at a magazine.
 In order to fill her down time she began reading books, and stumbled upon a Steve Jobs biography.
-“When I saw that there was this other side of tech that isn’t so calculated, that can be creative and be flexible and be emotional, I thought, Oh that’s interesting,” she says.
+“When I saw that there was this other side of tech that isn’t so calculated, that can be creative and be flexible and be emotional, I thought, ‘Oh, that’s interesting,’” she says.

 Failure is an option

-A year later, with a new mindset, she began researching boot camps like the Codeacademy and Treehouse.
+A year later, with a new mindset, she began researching boot camps such as Codecademy and Treehouse.
 She liked the immersive, hands-on approach of the boot camps, and suddenly, it all seemed much more doable.